 Now, to be perfectly honest, because I felt that they were only adding to the negative stereotype of white women in India, I was very anti-White Mischief for the better part of a year.
 That was until I saw them perform in person for the first time at this season’s first IPL RCB after-match party.
 When they came on stage I was judgmental and preparing to make fun of them to my mates.
 But then I realised that they were actually very sweet looking girls (yes, still sexy) and that they had just up’d the vibe of the party threefold with their peppy dance number.

 A few days later I was chatting with an Indian buddy of mine about them and he was convinced that they were strippers and escorts brought here to cheer.
 Ho-ly COW!
 Seriously?
 I couldn’t believe my ears.
+As I said, they looked sexy, but they weren’t at the same level as the escorts on https://www.escortdirectory.com/escorts-strasbourg-1016/.
+I couldn’t believe he didn’t know the difference!
 If my sweet daughter keeps on dancing and cheering at university and later makes it onto the squad of a professional cricket team, would my friend seriously be thinking the same thing about her?
-To my ears, it was honestly crazy talk.
+To my ears, it was honestly crazy talk, would they then have a problem if my daughter wanted to attend adult dancing lessons (yes sexy dancing) at DivaDance or somewhere similar, where the aim is to embrace your femininity and make you feel empowered.
 It started me wondering, how many Indians actually believe that?
 And how could I help to shine a different light on these young women?
 I’d like people to see them for who they REALLY are inside instead of some made-up stereotype because they dance and wear a cheer uniform…so I went and had tea with them.
 These girls are smart, have huge hearts, warm personalities, volunteer their time to charity and can dance your socks off!

 Melissa Burke is 26 years old and team captain.
 Born and raised her whole life in Cape Town, she’s studied dance since the age of five.
 She started with modern dance and learned quickly that she preferred to go it solo and not with a partner so she studied jazz and hip hop primarily as she grew up.
 After high school, Melissa went on to university to study psychology and organisational psychology and next year plans to return to complete her honours and start a career in child psychology because of her passion for helping the young.
 Melissa started cheering professionally back in 2006 with a pro-rugby team but it wasn’t until 2010 that she cheered in the world of cricket.
 She water skis, wake boards and last year took a course in meditation, which she continues to practice here in India – at first freaking out the other girls just a bit who’d walk in and unknowingly think something was wrong with Melissa, who appeared to be in a trance!
 “As team captain my top priority is keeping the girls together and safe.
 With everyone so far away from home, I want to make sure that everyone is happy.”